When planning your business exit, before we start identifying time wasters it is helpful to recognise a perfect buyer. There are 5 main points;

 When to go for open market sales

-Selling a business is a numbers game.
+When you decide “I want to sell my business“, it is often a numbers game.
 The wider you advertise, the more enquiries you are going to receive.
 The more enquiries, the more likely you are to find people who want your business.
 The more people who what your business, the more likely you are to find a buyer who can fund the purchase – a buyer you like and would trust your business with.
 A buyer who the staff will get along with.
 A buyer that has the best interests of your customers at heart, and do on.
 Fish in a bigger pond and you are more likely to find the right fish – your perfect buyer.

 If you only approach a select handful to begin with, you risk a higher chance of not finding your perfect buyer.